Walter Jackson Bate

+Biography

 Bate was born in Mankato, Minnesota.
-He studied (under Douglas Bush) and later taught at Harvard University.
+He studied under Douglas Bush and later taught at Harvard University.

 His critical work, especially The Burden of the Past and the English Poet, responds to and anticipates some aspects of the work of Harold Bloom.
 His biographies of Keats and Johnson have enjoyed extraordinary reputations both as scholarly resources and as works of literature in their own right.
-Jane Kenyon, one of many writers to be influenced by the Keats biography, paraphrases it in her poem "Reading Late of the Death of Keats":

-Clearly I had packed the wrong bookin my haste: Keats died, propped upto get more air.
-Severnstraightened the body on the bed,and cut three dampened curlsfrom Keats's head.

 He was elected a Fellow of the American Academy of Arts and Sciences in 1957 and a member of the American Philosophical Society in 1966.
 Bate retired from teaching at Harvard in 1986, and died on July 26, 1999, at Beth Israel Deaconess Medical Center in Boston, aged 81.
-A brief memoir appeared in 2013.
+A brief memoir of Bate by Robert D. Richardson appeared in 2013.